-- 2.27 The financial risks facing the Council in 2024/25 and beyond have been set out within this report and the wider Budget Report and as would be expected after the last decade, the prevailing economic conditions namely high inflation, rising interest rates and a cost-of-living crisis and the increased demand and cost of Council services, this level continues to rise.
-This is similar for most local authorities. - 2.28 Over recent years, it has been widely publicised that a number of these authorities have encountered real financial difficulties with some issuing s114 notices and others requiring other elements of government intervention and support.
+- 2.34 The financial risks facing the Council in 2025/26 and beyond have been set out within this report and the wider Budget Report and as would be expected after the last decade of underfunding and with the increased demand and cost of Council services, the severity of these risks continues to rise.
+This is similar for most local authorities. - 2.35 Over recent years, it has been widely publicised that a number of these authorities have encountered real financial difficulties with some issuing s114 notices and others requiring other elements of government intervention and support.
 It is important that the Council learns the lessons from these experiences elsewhere to inform its own approach to decision making and financial sustainability.
 To support this, CIPFA produce both a resilience index and financial management code that aim to evaluate a council's financial resilience and ensure that financial management is of the required standard across the organisation.